bradhowes/AUv3Template/README.md

 It creates new folder called `../MyEffect` and populates it with the files from the template.
 Afterwards you should have a working AUv3 effect and delivery apps.
-To successfully compile you will need to edit `Configuration/Common.xcconfig` and change `DEVELOPMENT_TEAM` to your Apple developer account so you can sign the binaries.
+To successfully compile you will need to edit [Configuration/Common.xcconfig](Configuration/Common.xcconfig) and change `DEVELOPMENT_TEAM` to your Apple developer account so you can sign the binaries.

+There are additional values in this file that you really should change, especially to remove any risk of collision with other AUv3 effects you may have on your system.

 > :warning: You are free to use the code according to [LICENSE.md](LICENSE.md), but you must not replicate
 > someone elses UI, icons, samples, or any other assets if you are going to distribute your effect on the App